cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Large-scale challenge:
 : A digital twin of large-scale networks will significantly increase the complexity of data acquisition and storage and the design and implementation of relevant models.
-: The requirements of the software and hardware of the network digital twin system will be even more constrained.
+: The requirements of the software and hardware of the Network Digital Twin system will be even more constrained.
 Therefore, efficient and low cost tools in various fields should be required.
 Take data as an example, massive network data can help achieve more accurate models.
 However, the cost of virtual-real communication and